-To see a nice precursor to video games, we have to look towards physical games, where 2D and 3D elements mingle together while still having to delineate interactive from non-interactive elements.
+A good place to start is to look towards physical games– where 2D and 3D elements have mingled together for centuries while still having to delineate interactive and non-interactive elements.

 The same technique can be seen in video games where incredibly simple interactive elements are placed within very busy/rendered scenes:

 Another way of delineating between interactive and non-interactive elements is to create a sense of dimensionality.
 One way of doing so is to use thick edges to accentuate the boundaries between interactive and non-interactive elements: